ExpressionEngine/ExpressionEngine-User-Guide/docs/development/legacy/libraries/layout.md

 **class `Layout`**

-Administrators may extensively customize publish pages on a per member group and per channel basis.
+Administrators may extensively customize publish pages on a per member role and per channel basis.
 Since these custom layouts are saved as a serialized array in the database, any additions or deletions to publish page tabs and fields must be synced to any saved layouts.
 The control panel library provides 4 methods to facilitate custom layout updates.

     ee()->load->library('layout');